dvjim/AtoQ/README.md

 [DIO]

 * Code used for the next-generation single-cell RNA sequencing analysis accompanying the manuscript.
-* Raw sequencing data can be found at GEO under the SuperSeries accession GSE232833.
+* Raw sequencing data can be found at GEO under the accession GSE232833.
 ## Highlights
 ***
   * NSC development into an adult state is a multi-step process